 - J.J.
 Castillo, "Deliberate Escalation: Deterrence Strategies of Regional Nuclear Powers", The Annual Meeting of the American Political Science Association, Washington, DC, September 2-5, 2010.

 - J.J.
-Castillo and C. Layne, "Strategic Challenges Facing Regional Nuclear Weapon Powers: Initial Arguments from the Case of Pakistan", Proceedings of the 2010 Annual Meeting of the International Studies Association, New Orleans, LA, March 2010.
+Castillo C. Layne, "Strategic Challenges Facing Regional Nuclear Weapon Powers: Initial Arguments from the Case of Pakistan", Proceedings of the 2010 Annual Meeting of the International Studies Association, New Orleans, LA, March 2010.